getquorum/tech-assessments/2_fee_lookup/README.md

 ### Hints and notes to help you out

-- Consider sorting each list first
+- Consider sorting each list
 - Do a quick Google search on how to use Excel's lookup features

 ## Send the completed tests back to us